-The 2012 Online Journalism Awards are open to work published between June 16, 2011, and June 15, 2012.
+The 2013 Online Journalism Awards are open to work published between June 16, 2012, and June 15, 2013.
 Entries must be available online for one year from date of submission.

-A note about partnerships: If a project is the product of a partnership of two or more organizations, enter the project into the size category corresponding to the combined number of FTEs of the partner organizations.
+A note about partnerships: If a project is the product of a partnership of two or more organizations, enter the project into the size category corresponding to the combined number of FTEs dedicated to editorial efforts of the partner organizations.